Relaxing at the Vet

 Few things strike fear in the hearts of cat parents like a trip to the vet — and the result, too often, is that our cats get inadequate healthcare.
 In fact, cat advocacy group the Catalyst Council estimates that cats go to the vet less than half as often as dogs.

-Collins offered these tips, all of which will be easy with a kitten (“With an adult cat,” Peters writes, “you follow all the same procedures, but you must go much slower”):
+These tips will be easy with a kitten.
+With an adult cat, you follow all the same procedures, but you must go much slower: